Close

 Clockwork Angels: The Art of Masaaki Sasamoto

 The glowing paintings of Masaaki Sasamoto are drenched with gold and a mellow, old-world radiance.
-Butterflies, fairies and other mythical creatures, girl-automatons with exposed machinery, flowers, winged seraphic beings, are common motifs in his work.
-The mildly serene and rather bland, flat smiles of his figures seem to have a quality that is half-deity, half-doll.
+Butterflies, fairies and other mythical beings, girl-automatons with exposed machinery, flowers, winged seraphic figures, are common motifs in his work.
+The mildly serene and rather enigmatically inexpressive smiles of his subjects seem to emanate a nature half-deity, half-doll.
 Sasamoto combines traditional Japanese techniques with modern aesthetics in a unique, luminous, memorable style that evokes antiquity, a fantastical air, an atmosphere slightly surreal and wondrously airy yet rich.

 {See more}